MLDA-Robotics/mlda-barn-2025/Observation.md

   - Might result in the bending of the mpc plan if it wants to match a certain velocity reference, because going off course will give higher velocity

 - Add time as an optimization variable

+  - What would it do?
+Make the give more variance to the velocity?

+- Tips:
+  - Increase inflation to 0.31
+  - Increase publish to 10.0
+  - Make the map obstacle beyond the blind spot

+- weight acceleration, make the movement smoother, rejecting quick changes in the planning